The Greatest Poker TV Shows and How to Watch Online

 New episodes of the show used to run on Mondays at 9pm with reruns at 2am late Monday night and throughout the week.

-NBC’s Poker After Dark began airing in early 2007 and airs 6 nights per week at 2am in most time zones.
+NBC’s Poker After Dark began airing in early 2007, on television 6 nights per week at 2am in most time zones until 2010 for seasons 1 through 6.

 Monday-Friday night’s episodes feature new tournament action until a winner is determined and Saturday night includes a recap of the action with commentary by the players.